ED-Y-S/ElonMuskBadTakeBot-Reddit-Bot/README.md

 ```

-4. **I believe that I've completed Credit 1, 2, 3, 4, 6, and 7(both parts).
-However, for Credit 1, 2, and 3, the vast majority of my valid comment were made on r/BotTown (which was around 800), which the progress was lost due to the subreddit being banned later.
+4. **I believe that I've completed Credit 1, 2, 3, 4, 6, and 7 (both parts); did NOT complete Credit 5 (Bot Army) and Markovify.
+However, for Credit 1, 2, and 3, the vast majority of my valid comment were made on r/BotTown (which was around 700-800), which the progress was lost due to the subreddit being banned later.
 If possible, I may prove that I did so in whichever way you prefer.**